alexgcode/cuentaMovilServer/README.md

 # Changing database
 it's create a new database with the new table User and join it to the table Expense.
 Add foreign key to Expense table to create a 1 to M relationship.

 Then its change the file DBConnection, the create engine part to point to the new DB.
-And test if works
+And test if can save expense data in the new database.